-First found in Norfolk, where Sir Thomas de Heydon (circa 1185-1250) was on record as a judge, who was given the office of "Justice of Eyre," under a provision in the Magna Carta.
-His son William de Heydon, remained in Norfolk, continuing the line that obtained estates at Heydon and Baconsthorpe.
-A younger son of Sir Thomas, Johannes (John) de Heydon settled in Devon in the 13th century beginning a well known Devon branch of this family name.
+The surname Heyden was first found in Norfolk, where Sir Thomas de Heydon (circa 1185-1250) was on record as a judge, who was given the office of "Justice of Eyre," under a provision in the Magna Carta.
+His son, William de Heydon, remained in Norfolk, continuing the line that obtained estates at Heydon and Baconsthorpe.
+A younger son of Sir Thomas, Johannes (John) de Heydon, settled in Devon in the 13th century beginning a well known Devon branch of this family name.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Heyden arrived in North America very early:

 Heyden Settlers in United States in the 17th Century

 - Edw.
 Heyden, who settled in Virginia in 1622

 - John Heyden, who arrived in Braintree, Massachusetts in 1634

 - Jane Heyden, who arrived in Virginia in 1650

 - Thomas Heyden, who landed in Maryland in 1665

 - Ruth Heyden, who arrived in Maryland in 1681

 Heyden Settlers in United States in the 19th Century